Analysis - America to Europe: Stronger banking union would help boost growth

 Washington might have some leverage.

-For example, Posen said, the U.S. could throttle back investment in Europe if the banking sector there gets shakier, or America could drag its heals on a potential trade deal with Europe - another item on Lew's European agenda this week.
+For example, Posen said, U.S. investment in Europe could shrink if the banking sector there gets shakier, or America could drag its heals on a potential trade deal with Europe - another item on Lew's European agenda this week.